Quick answer

 Pause is not available on the Basic plan, and is also unavailable for Direct Debit, gift cards, and some partner payment methods.

 The most common mistake isn't forgetting to cancel — it's cancelling in the wrong place.
 Check who's billing you first; after that, it's three clicks.
-If you regularly discover subscriptions mid-bill that you meant to cancel earlier, a tracker that sends reminders before renewals is what makes the difference between deciding ahead of time and reacting after the charge.
+For broader context, see how to cancel subscriptions you forgot about, the Spotify cancellation guide, and how to set a hard cap on recurring spend.